New Japan PM Kishida off to rocky start in polling - Up News Info

 Although Kishida’s ratings are low for a fresh administration, they are still higher than the most immediate ratings for Suga, who became deeply unpopular during his tenure as he struggled to contain a fifth wave of coronavirus infections, exacerbated by the Delta variant.

 Kishida said he would dissolve the lower house of parliament on Oct.
 14, and a general election is scheduled for Oct.
-31.
+31, with the handling of the COVID-19 pandemic and economic recovery set to become key issues.

+For single-seat districts, the Mainichi poll said that 41% of respondents would vote for the ruling coalition, while 34% would vote for the opposition and 24% were undecided.
+The Yomiuri put support for Kishida’s Liberal Democratic Party at 43%, up 7 percentage points from the previous poll.

 The premier unveiled his new cabinet on Monday.
 Although more than half of the ministerial roles were filled with fresh faces, the line-up also featured allies of former premiers Shinzo Abe and Taro Aso heavily, signaling their ongoing influence.
 (Reporting by Sakura Murakami.
 Editing by Gerry Doyle)